Steno Glossary

 Verb

-- The act of simultaneously pressing down the set of keys that constitute a chord on a steno machine.
+Pressing down all the keys that make up a chord on a steno machine.

 Stroke